 Contacts: Chuck McGonagle

-Transparent Language Word of the Day, which is available for free to all language learners, is designed to make language learning part of learners' daily routines by presenting and teaching proper usage of a new word each day.
+Transparent Language Word of the Day, which is available free to all language learners, is designed to make language part of learners' daily routines by presenting and teaching proper usage of a new word each day.
 In addition to providing a sample sentence and audio pronunciation, the service also displays language and culture blog articles.
 Transparent Language Word of the Day adds a unique twist by providing Twitter search functionality to find social media discussions in which the day's word is being used, allowing learners to see exactly how the word is employed by real, native speakers in everyday life.

 About Transparent Language, Inc.

 At Transparent Language, we leverage our expertise in the research and practice of language learning to build programs for use by many US Government agencies and organizations, as well as thousands of schools, hundreds of public libraries, and millions of individuals.
 Our mission is to help language learners better communicate and engage with all of the world's people.
 We believe that a key to American success and world prosperity is the ability to understand and appreciate one another.
 Since 1991, we have worked to make this happen, one school, library, organization or person at a time.